nagaraju9951/linux-commands/README.md

              Ex : cd devops
                      cat /vat/log .

-    • journalctl : is a powerful tool for working with system logs and troubleshooting issues in Linux operating systems.
+    • Journalctl : is a powerful tool for working with system logs and troubleshooting issues in Linux operating systems.
 	Ex :  journalctl.
 	        journalctl -S "2023-03-01 00:00:00" -U "2023-03-07 23:59:59" .